 This course examines theories of learning and development as it applies to intervention, parenting and education.
-The study of moral, personality, language, and cognitive development, learning styles, intelligence and creativity, and cognitive and behavioral learning theories are covered..
+Course content includes the study of moral, personality, language, and cognitive development, learning styles, intelligence and creativity, and cognitive and behavioral learning theories.
 Prerequisites: PSY 111.
 Fall and Spring.

-PSY 305 - Disorders of Childhood and Youth
+PSY 306- Disorders of Childhood and Youth